FMaz008/VineHelper/scripts/notifications-monitor/debug/README.md

 1. Go to VineHelper Settings > Debug tab
 2. Enable "Enable TileCounter Performance Monitoring"
-3. Save settings and reload the page
+3. Save settings
+4. Open or reload the **Notification Monitor** tab
-4. The TileCounter debug panel will appear below the checkbox
+5. The TileCounter debug panel will appear below the checkbox in settings

 ### Using the TileCounter Debugger